Craft Revival Trust

 The history of Sujuni weaving dates back to the 1860s when a Bharuch native learnt this craft form from a fellow Assamese convict in the Andaman jail and later taught it to his villagers.
 This meticulous technique involves two weavers per loom who place cotton between two layers of thread and weave them all together.
 Soft colored checks in contrast with bright colored stripes in a textured surface define the feel of the Sujuni fabric, which is both warm and durable.
 Around 30 artisans practice this highly skilled trade today.

-Access 70,000+ addresses of practitioners in 2100+ craft categories across India
+Access 70,000+ practitioners in 2500+ crafts across India.

 10,000+ listings on arts, crafts, design, heritage, culture etc.

-An introduction to the rich and often unfamiliar vocabulary of crafts and textiles.
+Rich and often unfamiliar vocabulary of crafts and textiles.

 Needs to be written.